awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 1. \(Optional\) Connect to your instance and verify that the module is installed\.

    If you are unable to connect to your instance after enabling enhanced networking with ENA, see [Troubleshooting the Elastic Network Adapter \(ENA\)](troubleshooting-ena.md)\.
+<a name="ubuntu-enhanced-networking-ena-instance-store"></a>
 **To enable enhanced networking with ENA on Ubuntu \(instance store\-backed instances\)**
-If your instance is an instance store\-backed instance, follow [[ERROR] BAD/MISSING LINK TEXT](#ubuntu-enhanced-networking-ena-start-step) through [[ERROR] BAD/MISSING LINK TEXT](#ubuntu-enhanced-networking-ena-stop-step) in the previous procedure, and then create a new AMI as described in [Creating an Instance Store\-Backed Linux AMI](creating-an-ami-instance-store.md)\.
+If your instance is an instance store\-backed instance, follow [Step 1](#ubuntu-enhanced-networking-ena-start-step) through [Step 9](#ubuntu-enhanced-networking-ena-stop-step) in the previous procedure, and then create a new AMI as described in [Creating an Instance Store\-Backed Linux AMI](creating-an-ami-instance-store.md)\.
 Be sure to enable the enhanced networking `enaSupport` attribute when you register the AMI\.

 + [register\-image](http://docs.aws.amazon.com/cli/latest/reference/ec2/register-image.html) \(AWS CLI\)